 Getting crystal clear and narrowing down the focus on your ideal client helps you attract clients.

 ppssstt…knowing your client isn’t just about knowing your niche.
 It’s one step in the process, but just because you’re planning weddings or corporate events, doesn’t make all brides or all CEOs your perfect client.

 - Create a Potential Client List

-Whether you’re reaching out directly or asking for a referral, having a list of prospects helps you get started and stay focused.
+Whether you’re going to reach out directly or ask for a referral, having a list of potential clients helps you get started and stay focused.

-To create your list, start with people you know, an Internet search, ask for referrals, introduce yourself to your neighbors, and attend community events including fairs and expos, and/or join local clubs.
+To create your list, start with a list of people you know, an Internet search, ask for referrals, introduce yourself to your neighbors, attend community events including fairs and expos, and/or join local clubs.